Paa Kwesi Nduom: Politics

 In December 2000, he contested the Ghanaian parliamentary elections for the Komenda-Edina-Eguafo-Abirem constituency on the ticket of the Convention's People's Party (CPP).
 However, he lost to the incumbent MP, Ato Quarshie of the National Democratic Congress (NDC) by a margin of 2.6% of the valid votes cast.
-However, two months later, he was appointed by President John Kufuor as the Minister for Economic Planning although he was not a member of the ruling New Patriotic Party.
+However, two months later, he was appointed by President John Kufuor in January 2001 as the Minister for Economic Planning and Regional Corporation although he was not a member of the ruling New Patriotic Party.
 He also served during this period as the Chairman of the National Development Planning Commission.
 During a cabinet reshuffle in April 2003, Nduom became the Minister for Energy.
-Eighteen months later, he again contested the Komenda-Edina-Eguafo-Abirem seat in the Ghanaian parliamentary election in December 2004 and this time he won by 33.6 points (30,981 votes to 15,427).
+Eighteen months later, he again contested the Komenda-Edina-Eguafo-Abirem seat in the Ghanaian parliamentary election in December 2004 and this time, he won by 33.6 points (30,981 votes to 15,427).
 At the time, he served as the chairman of the Organising Committee of the CPP.
 Early in President Kufuor's second term of office, Nduom became the Minister for Public Sector Reform.
 He continued in this capacity till July 2007 when he resigned from government to seek his party's nomination to stand as the CPP presidential candidate.